 China Youth Unemployment Eases in December, but Graduate Wave Sustains Pressure

-China’s official youth unemployment rate (ages 16–24 excluding students) fell to 16.5% in December, marking a fourth consecutive monthly decline but remaining historically elevated.
-A record 12.7 million graduates this year and rising competition for civil service roles suggest continued structural strain despite targeted employment support measures.
+China’s official youth unemployment rate (ages 16–24 excluding students) fell to 16.5% in December, marking a fourth straight monthly decline but remaining historically elevated.
+With a record 12.7 million graduates expected this year and rising interest in civil service jobs, structural labor-market pressure is likely to persist despite ongoing policy support.

 ACCESS »